 Skyflow for card issuance is a comprehensive solution that lets card issuers reduce PCI compliance scope, integrate with third party APIs, and accelerate their go-to-market plans.
 Skyflow’s client-side SDKs and Elements help to securely collect sensitive data, Skyflow Connections helps to integrate securely with any issuer-processor and third parties, and our unique zero trust vault architecture allows you to store and use sensitive data while always preserving privacy.

 Skyflow for Customer Data Management

-Fintechs don’t just collect sensitive data for one-time use.
+Fintech companies don’t just collect sensitive data for one-time use.
 Customers need to update their bank account information, request new cards, update PII, and more.
-Additionally, a fintech’s various internal teams need access to PII for their workflows; for example, customer service reps need to update existing customer profiles, fraud teams need to access PII to check for potential fraud, and analytics teams may need access to data to uncover customer insights and growth opportunities.
+Additionally, a fintech company's various internal teams need access to PII for their workflows; for example, customer service reps need to update existing customer profiles, fraud teams need to access PII to check for potential fraud, and analytics teams may need access to data to uncover customer insights and growth opportunities.
 To accomplish this typically requires stitching together several different tools, which is expensive and difficult, can introduce new risks, and distracts product and engineering teams from delivering core features.

-Skyflow’s support for customer data management solves these problems by providing fintechs and their internal teams the capability to securely collect, update and share PII and PCI data.
+Skyflow’s support for customer data management solves these problems by providing fintech companies and their internal teams the capability to securely collect, update, and share PII and PCI data.
 With the robust governance engine and secure storage that Skyflow provides, teams can now define what data they share, with whom, and in what format — all from a single unified solution.
 So now it’s easy to share data with discretion: the customer support team has a masked version of a PII data set, the fraud detection team has a full plain-text version of that data set, and the analytics team can run queries on a redacted version of that data set.
 With Skyflow’s Fintech Data Privacy Vault, all of this is delivered through a simple API.